CamStan/test-docs/scrdev-docs/rst/developers/overview.rst

 another.
 Code which is different from system to system should be abstracted behind a function and moved to ``scr_env.h/c``.
 This practice simplifies the task of porting SCR to new systems.

+..
+[Ross] W. Gropp, R. Ross, and N. Miller, “Providing Efficient I/O Redundancy in MPI Environments,” in Lecture Notes in Computer Science, 3241:7786, September 2004.
+11th European PVM/MPI Users Group Meeting, 2004.

+..
+[RAID5] D. Patterson, G. Gibson, and R. Katz, “A Case for Redundant Arrays of Inexpensive Disks (RAID),” in Proc. of 1988 ACM SIGMOD Conf. on Management of Data, 1988.